blanfried/Oso-Tech/content/english/about.md

   image : "images/company/about.jpg"
   title : "Devoted to Small Businesses" content : "
 <br/>Being one ourselves, we understand the stress and tribulations a small business has to go through.
 We are just lucky that we know how to code and all the legal matters that go into a website.
-Most small businesses are not so lucky and have hardly any time to put into this area.
+Most small businesses are not so lucky and have hardly any time to put into this area.<br/>

+<br/>It is for this reason that we are devoted to small business.
+We know what they need to survive and thrive in a protected manner.
+Not only this, but we empathize with small businesses and therefore provide reasonable prices and consistent customer service.<br/>

+<br/>If you choose Osows, your revenue will increase, you will never need to worry about your website again, and you will have consistent IT support.
 "

   # button: